 Before we talk about which mode is best for what scenario, let’s first cover one important topic: the two channels of an FTP session.

-A typical FTP session operates using two channels: a command (or control) channel and a data channel.
+A typical FTP session operates using two channels between the FTP client and server: a command channel and a data channel.
 As their names imply, the command channel is used for transmitting commands as well as replies to those commands, while the data channel is used for transferring data.

 Click play if you prefer to watch a video version of this blog post instead.

-Among the two modes, Active mode is the older one.
-It was the mode introduced in the early days of computing when mainframes were more common and attacks to information security were not as prevalent.
+Among the two connection modes, active mode is the older one.
+Active FTP was introduced in the early days of computing when mainframes were more common and attacks to information security were not as prevalent.

 Here's a simplified explanation on how an active mode connection is carried out, summarized in two steps.
 Some relevant steps (e.g. ACK replies) have been omitted to simplify things.

-The server connects from port 20 to the client port designated for the data channel.
-Once connection is established, file transfers are then made through these client and server ports.
+- The server connects from port 20 to the client port designated for the data channel.
+Once the data connection is established, file transfers are then made through these client and server ports.

-In passive mode, the client still initiates a command channel connection to the server.
+In passive mode, the client still initiates a command channel (control connection) to the server.
 However, instead of sending the PORT command, it sends the PASV command, which is basically a request for a server port to connect to for data transmission.
-When the FTP server replies, it indicates what port number it has opened for the ensuing data transfer.
+When the FTP server replies, it indicates what data port number it has opened for the ensuing data transfer.

 Here's how passive mode works in a nutshell: